More than two decades of hospital planning & design experience.

-“The more you sweat in hospital planning, less you bleed during hospital construction & execution”
+“The more you sweat in hospital planning & design, less you bleed during hospital construction & execution”

 Urvish Patel, Director, Medigence